 Promoting the work and advancing the role of women in the news media across the globe is critical to transparency and a diversity of voices.
 The Howard G. Buffett Fund for Women Journalists, the first funding initiative of its kind, enables the IWMF to dramatically expand its support of women journalists.
 Established with a $4 million gift from the Howard G. Buffett Foundation, the Fund will support projects including educational opportunities, investigative reporting and media development initiatives.
-Starting from January 2020, the Fund for Women Journalists will accept applications on a rolling basis.
-Applications take approximately 3 weeks to process.
+The Fund for Women Journalists accepts applications on a rolling basis.
+Applications may take up to 6 weeks to process.

 - Expose under-reported but critical global issues

 - Undertake ambitious projects that challenge traditional media narratives

 - Pursue training and leadership opportunities

 - Launch entrepreneurial news projects or acquire the skill to do so